Walter White (activist): Scottsboro Trial

 White said: "The shortsightedness of the Communist leaders in the United States (led to their eventual failure); Had they been more intelligent, honest, and truthful there is no way of estimating how deeply they might have penetrated into Negro life and consciousness."
-White meant the Communist's philosophy of branding anyone opposed to their platform was their failure.
+White meant the Communists' philosophy of branding anyone opposed to their platform was their failure.
 He believed the NAACP had the best defense counsel in the country, but the Scottsboro boys' families chose to go with the ILD partly because they were first on the scene.

 White believed in capitalist America and used communist propaganda as leverage to promote his own cause in securing civil liberties.
 He advised white America to reconsider its position of unfair treatment because they might find the black population choosing radical alternative methods of protest.
 Ultimately, White and other NAACP leaders decided to continue involvement with the Scottsboro boys since it was only one of many efforts they had.

 In his autobiography, White gave a critical summary of the injustice in Scottsboro:

 In the intervening years it had become increasingly clear that the tragedy of a Scottsboro lies, not in the bitterly cruel injustice which it works upon its immediate victims, but also, and perhaps even more, in the cynical use of human misery by Communists in propagandizing Communism, and in the complacency with which a democratic government views the basic evils from which such a case arises.
 A majority of Americans still ignore, the plain implications in similar tragedies.